Quick Start

 Instead of extracting this information from the Mistral response data

-structure (class ChatCompletionResponse
+structure (class ChatCompletionResponse), DataChain can

 serialize the entire LLM response to the internal DB: